powered by Hipcast.com

 "I have quoted so much at this time merely to show that according to our ancient faith, the just powers of governments are derived from the consent of the governed.
 Now the relation of masters and slaves is, pro tanto [just so far], a violation of this principle.
 The master not only governs the slave without his consent; but he governs him by a set of rules altogether different from those which he prescribes for himself.
 Allow ALL the governed an equal voice in the government, and that, and that only is self government."
 (Miller, p.
 262)

 The issue as to whether or not the United States would allow all men of all races to pursue life, liberty and the pursuit of happiness was the real issue of the Civil War.
 The South stated unequivocally that these rights were not available to their slaves, and that this principle was the cornerstone of their political thought and of the Confederacy.
 The victory of the North over the South guarenteed that all men and women, not without struggle, would be able to live their lives as they saw fit.
 It was Lincoln who we have to thank for framing the issue in this matter and preserving these rights for all of us.
-It is a pity that because the current President is attempting to co-opt Lincoln's legacy for his own purposes should cause Conservatives, Christian and secular, from embracing Lincoln's true legacy.
+It is a pity that because the President Obama is attempting to co-opt Lincoln's legacy for his own purposes should cause conservatives, Christian and secular, from embracing Lincoln's true legacy.
 Without Lincoln's legacy, we would not even be able to understand that the principles in the Declaration of Independence extended not only to those already born, but to the unborn as well.

 There will be one more article in this series.